idealley/feathers-hooks-rediscache/README.md

 ```

 ## Purpose
 The purpose of these hooks is to provide redis caching for APIs endpoints.
 Using redis is a very good option for clusturing your API.
-As soon as a request is cached it is available to all the other nodes in the cluster, which is not true for usual in memory cache as each node has its own memory allowcated.
+As soon as a request is cached it is available to all the other nodes in the cluster, which is not true for usual in memory cache as each node has its own memory allocated.
 This means that each node has to cache all requests individually.

 Each request to an endpoint can be cached.
 Route variables and params are cached on a per request base.
 If a param to call is set to true and then to false two responses will be cached.